hypre-space/hypredrive/docs/usrman-src/driver_examples.rst

 System information is hidden by default.
 Pass ``-i`` or ``--info`` to print the detected machine and software environment.
-The selected HYPRE execution policy is printed at the end of every statistics summary.
+The selected HYPRE execution policy is printed after input configuration is resolved and whenever it changes.
 With HYPRE 3.0 or newer, the policy name identifies the device backend when applicable (for example, ``Host`` or ``Device (CUDA)``).
-At every nonzero ``HYPREDRV_LOG_LEVEL``, the effective policy is also logged after input configuration and whenever it changes.
+At every nonzero ``HYPREDRV_LOG_LEVEL``, the effective policy is also logged at those points.

 .. _CLIOverrides: